dompurified/indirectSyscallGenerator/README.md

 1. paste output into syscalls.asm

-note: you have to change lazyimporter and xorstr locations (they are optional and you can just remove the #include's)
+note: you have to change lazyimporter and xorstr locations (they are optional and you can just remove the #include's) ⭐ please star bro, i'd appreciate it a lot
+> this project didn't take a lot to make, but i really don't want pasters ruining it. if you don't know what indirect syscalls are or how to use them, i'd recommend you to actually implement them manually